Delegate Trent Kittleman

 Delegate Leslie Lopez

-Delegate Leslie Lopez represents District 39 (Montgomery County) in the Maryland General Assembly.
-She serves on the Judiciary Committee including its Juvenile Law Subcommittee and its Public Safety Subcommittee.
+Delegate Lesley Lopez represents District 39 (Montgomery County) in the Maryland General Assembly.
+She serves on the Judiciary Committee including its Juvenile Law and Public Safety Subcommittees, and also chairs the working group on gun legislation.
 Delegate Lopez is an associate member of the Maryland Legislative Latino Caucus.
-Previously, she was the communications officer for Run for Something - an organization that recruits and supports young diverse progressives to run for down-ballot races in order to build a bench for the future .
-Delegate Lopez earned a bachelor’s degree in comparative politics from the University of California, San Diego and a M.P.A. in Spanish Literature from George Washington University.
+She is the chief communications officer for Run for Something - an organization that recruits and supports young diverse progressives to run for down-ballot races in order to build a bench for the future .
+Delegate Lopez is also an adjunct faculty member at the George Washington University.
+She earned a bachelor’s degree in comparative politics from the University of California, San Diego and a M.P.S. in Management from George Washington University.

 Senator Addie Eckardt